 Our auditor, Enrome LLP, as an auditor of companies that are traded publicly in the United States and a firm registered with the PCAOB, is subject to laws in the United States pursuant to which the PCAOB conducts regular inspections to assess its compliance with the applicable professional standards and was not identified in PCAOB's determination report as a firm subject to the PCAOB's determination.
-Enrome LLP is headquartered in Singapore, and has been inspected by the PCAOB on a regular basis.
+Our current auditor, Enrome LLP, is headquartered in the Republic of Singapore and subject to inspect by the PCAOB.